Reply To: To be an effective leader, a public official must maintain the highest ethical and moral standards

 TOEFL, IELTS, Personal Statement and CV Proofreading Services. › GRE Writing › To be an effective leader, a public official must maintain the highest ethical and moral standards › Reply To: To be an effective leader, a public official must maintain the highest ethical and moral standards

 The author claims that maintaining high moral and ethical standards is the premise of being an effective leader.
-Although the claim does have some merits, the author oversimplifies the complexity of the relationship between morality and effectiveness.
-In my view, personal moral defects do not preclude an official from effective leadership, but defying (public social ethics)[redundant ] might gravely influence the official’s political career, let alone the (effectiveness of the execution of duty)[ wordy].
+Although the claim does have some merits, the author fails to distinguish private morality from public ethics, and thus oversimplifies the complexity of the relationship between morality and effectiveness.
+In my view, private moral defects do not preclude an official from effective leadership, but defying public social ethics might gravely influence the official’s political career.

-All in all, although I grant that a respected and loved official makes (his/her administration efficiently)[ unclear ], personal moral defects do not deny his/her effectiveness.
-But public moral decay will impact one’s effectiveness as an officer.
+All in all, although I grant that a morally respected and loved official makes his/her administration readily, private moral defects do not deny his/her effectiveness.
+On the contrary, the consequence of public moral decay could be serious enough to impact one’s effectiveness as an officer.